 Overland Park looks into suing drug companies to recover costs of responding to opioid-related emergencies

 Overland Park has become the first among Johnson County’s largest cities to take steps toward recovering costs associated with the overuse of opioid painkillers.

 Roeland Park’s new K9 Police Officer Rango has finished his third week of training with the K9 training division of the Lenexa Police Department

 Lenexa police are asking for the public’s assistance identifying two people seen stealing laptop computers from a retail store the last week of April.

 Most Saturdays, the parking lot outside Overland Park City Hall is a pretty staid spot.
 This past weekend, it was hopping.
 With temporary courts

 Overland Park police say they are wrapping up an investigation into a report of funds missing from the John Diemer PTA.
+An audit of